 And many of our retail supply partners are also committed to sustainable energy, notably our weekly Farmers Market.

 To find out more information check out our brochure below, view our video, or read down the page to learn about some of the initiatives we have undertaken, and be assured, we have plans for more…

 In summer 2021 Tesla Electric Vehicle Supercharging was installed in our P4 car park (brown colour code).

-Tesla owners can now charge at the new Supercharger location at Mahon Point.
-The site hosts four 250kW Supercharger stalls, which are open 24 hours a day, supporting owners who travel in and around Cork for local and long journeys.
+For our launch of EV charging we partnered with Tesla with the installation of superchargers in P4.
+P4 hosts four 250kW Supercharger stalls, which are open 24 hours a day, supporting owners who travel in and around Cork for local and long journeys.
 Cork is Ireland’s fifth Supercharger location for Tesla and the first to have access to the latest V3 Superchargers which offer the fastest charging currently available.

 With V3 Supercharging, a Tesla Model 3 Long Range operating at peak efficiency can recover up to 120km of charge in five minutes and charge at rates of up to 1600 km per hour.
 Owners download the Tesla app for iPhone and Android to monitor, control and get notifications when charging is complete via the Tesla app.
-Alongside this we plan to install a number of universal fast chargers in the near future.

 In summer 2020 we installed 952sq m of Photo Voltaic (PV) panels on the roof of the centre which generates in the order of 160,000 kWh of electricity per annum used to power the public areas of the shopping centre.
 PV panels convert thermal energy into electricity.
 Full year CO2 emission savings for 2021 was 75 tonnes.